 There is no specific number, or limit, of Open Housing rooms on campus.
 Open Housing will exist across the housing system except in those Houses that are designated as single-gender.
 Our priority is to meet the individual needs of our diverse student community.
 We encourage students to maintain an open dialogue with their families.
 Students over the age of 18 are legally able to make decisions about their housing contracts.
 Student under 18 should discuss housing plans with their families, as they must provide parental consent.

 Open Housing Policies and Procedures:

-- Open Housing will be available throughout The College Houses, except in areas designated as single-sex.
+- Open Housing will be available throughout The Houses, except in areas designated as single-sex.

 - It is a voluntary housing option for rising 2nd, 3rd and 4th year students – a student will not be assigned to Open Housing unless they request it.

-- The default designation for a room will be single-gender unless the students living there have elected to change the designation voluntarily which involves completing an Open Housing Declaration form in the College Housing Office.
+- The default designation for a room will be single-gender unless the students living there have elected to change the designation voluntarily which involves completing an Open Housing Declaration form in the Housing & Residence Life Office.

 - There will not be a set number of rooms designated as Open Housing rooms.
 Supply will be based upon demand.